 We believe this uncertainty provides us with an opportunity to re-imagine a more equitable and just future.
 At the same time, we need to take into account the reality of our current situation and ensure our near-term plans are viable and financially sustainable.
 Below are some steps you can take to develop a strong plan in the face of uncertainty.

 Keep Up with the News

 With the continual changes in what types of businesses can be open, the health and safety precautions that need to be put in place, and ongoing financial relief measures, it’s important to stay up to date on the news.
 While it’s a lot to take in on any given day, knowing what’s going on will help you prepare for any near-term changes that may affect your business and take advantage of any funding that can support you and your business during these challenging times.

 Assess Your Situation

 This year, many businesses have seen shifts in demand for their products or services, in their ability to secure ingredients and materials, and in ways of working as a team.
-Gather the data on your business performance and look at what’s been happening in your business as a result of COVID.
+Gather the data on your business performance and look at what’s been happening in your business.
 Identify any changes to your target customer, workforce, vendors, and partners.
 This will help you evaluate how to adapt your business model in the near-term.